tonotomopatpat/systemRental/README.md

 3. download guna2winform
 3.1  --- you can download it from nuget manager
 4. download mysqldata for c# to connect
+5. download poppins font (but i will take care of this some other time)

 # guide for setup